pulumi/pulumi-gcp/README.md

 # Google Cloud Platform Resource Provider

 The Google Cloud Platform (GCP) resource provider for Pulumi lets you use GCP resources in your cloud programs.
 To use this package, please [install the Pulumi CLI first](https://pulumi.io/).
-For a streamlined Pulumi walkthrough, including language runtime installation and Google Clould Platform configuration, click "Get Started" below.
+For a streamlined Pulumi walkthrough, including language runtime installation and GCP configuration, click "Get Started" below.

 <div>
     <a href="https://www.pulumi.com/docs/get-started/gcp" title="Get Started">